Holy Spirit in Christianity: Catholicism

 The topic of the Holy Spirit is discussed extensively in the Catechism of the Catholic Church as "I believe in the Holy Spirit" in paragraphs 683 through 747.

+Lutheranism

+The theologian Mark Ellingsen noted that "Lutherans have a strong doctrine of the Holy Spirit, giving the Spirit credit for working all things pertinent to salvation and following Jesus (Small Catechism, II.6)."
+The Apology of the Augsburg Confession teaches:

+The Augsburg Confession teaches that “Because the Holy Spirit is given through faith, the heart is also moved to do good works” (XX, 31).
+In On the Councils and the Church (1539), Martin Luther emphasized that it was important for Evangelical Lutheran priests to proclaim both Christ’s redemption and the Holy Spirit’s work of sanctification; he wrote that “Christ did not earn only gratia, ‘grace,’ for us, but also donum, ‘the gift of the Holy Spirit,’ so that we might have not only forgiveness of, but also cessation of, sin.”
+The Evangelical Lutheran tradition holds that the Holy Spirit "unites us to Christ in his death and resurrection through a life of repentance, in his fight against the evil one through the Word and prayer, and in his sacrificial service to others through various gifts."
+The Evangelical Lutheran theologian Leopoldo Sánchez writes about the Holy Spirit's role in sanctification, as discussed in the Formula of Concord:

+The Lutheran sacrament of confession and absolution is grounded in the biblical passage of John 20, in which Jesus bestows the Holy Spirit upon the Apostles to remit and retain sins; bishops exercise “the power of the keys … to preach the gospel, to forgive and retain sin, and to administer and distribute the sacraments” (XXVIII, 5–6).

 Jehovah's Witnesses and Christadelphians

 Jehovah's Witnesses and Christadelphians view the Holy Spirit not as an actual person separate from God the Father, but as God's eternal "energy" or "active force", that he uses to accomplish his will in creation and redemption.

 The Church of Jesus Christ of Latter-day Saints

-Members of the Church of Jesus Christ of Latter-day Saints (LDS Church) believe that the Holy Ghost is the third member of the Godhead.
-He is a personage of spirit, without a body of flesh and bones.
-He is often referred to as the Spirit, the Holy Spirit, the Spirit of God, the Spirit of the Lord, or the Comforter.
+Members of the Church of Jesus Christ of Latter-day Saints (LDS Church) believe that the Holy Ghost is the third member of the Godhead, and is a personage of spirit, without a body of flesh and bones.
+Unlike in many other denominations, the term "Holy Ghost" remains much more common than "Holy Spirit" in LDS contexts.
+Nevertheless, the Holy Ghost is sometimes referred to as the Spirit, the Holy Spirit, the Spirit of God, the Spirit of the Lord, or the Comforter.
 Latter-day Saints believe in a kind of social trinitarianism and subordinationism, meaning that the Father, the Son, and the Holy Ghost are understood as being unified in will and purpose, but not in substance.
 The Holy Ghost is believed to be subordinate to the Father and the Son and operates under their direction.
 The Holy Ghost, like all intelligent beings, is believed to be fundamentally eternal, uncreated, and self-existent.